 Although it’s pretty pricey, the Coway AirMega 250 doesn’t have the smart-enabled features you might expect.
 Despite not being able to control this device via your phone, there are smart features though.
 We like the ability to set the air purifier on a Smart mode that adjusts the fan speed based on the quality of the air in the room, ultimately saving energy and time.
 Rapid mode is a unique feature of the Coway Airmega 250, which we liked because it helps to quickly clear the air in cases when your air quality turns bad — for our tester, that often happens when she’s searing a steak.
 Rapid mode circulates the air at maximum power until the air is clean.

-- Read the full Coway Airmega 250 review
+- Read our full Coway Airmega 250 review

-How to maintain your air purifier for allergies
+How can you maintain your air purifier for allergies?

 Remember to keep your air purifier clean, and change your HEPA filter as recommended to ensure that it keeps running correctly.
 You can buy reusable filters that only require cleaning, but these do have a limited life expectancy and will still need to be completely replaced eventually.